DavidLXu/DavidLXu.github.io/_posts/2026-06-19-blog-post-t-rex-paper-notes.md

 ## TL;DR

-**T-Rex** is a tactile-reactive dexterous manipulation framework.
-Its core argument is that dexterous robot policies should not only see and reason, but also **feel and react** at a higher frequency than ordinary vision-language-action models.

-The paper contributes three connected pieces: a **100-hour tactile-synchronized bimanual dexterous manipulation dataset**, a **variable-rate Mixture-of-Transformer-Experts (MoT)** model with a spatial-temporal tactile VQ-VAE encoder, and a real-world benchmark of **12 contact-rich tactile-reactive tasks**.
-T-Rex combines large-scale human egocentric pretraining, tactile-grounded robot mid-training, and task-specific post-training.
+**T-Rex** argues that tactile feedback should be treated as a high-frequency control signal for dexterous manipulation.
+In this framing, touch is part of the control loop: vision and language provide slow semantic planning, while touch provides local, fast correction when contact changes inside an action chunk.

-The headline result is strong: T-Rex reaches **65% average success** across 12 real-world tasks, compared with **35%** for EgoScale, the strongest baseline.
-A particularly important finding is that simply concatenating tactile signals into a pretrained VLA can make performance worse.
-Tactile feedback helps only when the architecture and training recipe can use it as a dynamic, high-frequency control signal.
+The paper combines a tactile-synchronized bimanual robot dataset, a variable-rate Mixture-of-Transformer-Experts (MoT) policy, and a three-stage training recipe.
+Across 12 real-world contact-rich tasks, T-Rex reaches **65%** average success, compared with **35%** for EgoScale, the strongest baseline.
+A useful warning in the results is that **π0.5 + tactile** drops to **6%**, below π0.5 without tactile, showing that tactile signals need architecture and training alignment to help.

 ## Paper Info

-The paper is **"T-Rex: Tactile-Reactive Dexterous Manipulation"** by **Dantong Niu, Zhuoyang Liu, Zekai Wang, Boning Shao, Zhao-Heng Yin, Anirudh Pai, Yuvan Sharma, Stefano Saravalle, Ruijie Zheng, Jing Wang, Ryan Punamiya, Mengda Xu, Yuqi Xie, Yunfan Jiang, Letian Fu, Konstantinos Kallidromitis, Matteo Gioia, Junyi Zhang, Jiaxin Ge, Haiwen Feng, Fabio Galasso, Wei Zhan, David M. Chan, Yutong Bai, Roei Herzig, Jiahui Lei, Fei-Fei Li, Ken Goldberg, Jitendra Malik, Pieter Abbeel, Yuke Zhu, Danfei Xu, Jim Fan, and Trevor Darrell**.
+The paper is **"T-Rex: Tactile-Reactive Dexterous Manipulation"** by Dantong Niu, Zhuoyang Liu, Zekai Wang, Boning Shao, Zhao-Heng Yin, Anirudh Pai, Yuvan Sharma, Stefano Saravalle, Ruijie Zheng, Jing Wang, Ryan Punamiya, Mengda Xu, Yuqi Xie, Yunfan Jiang, Letian Fu, Konstantinos Kallidromitis, Matteo Gioia, Junyi Zhang, Jiaxin Ge, Haiwen Feng, Fabio Galasso, Wei Zhan, David M. Chan, Yutong Bai, Roei Herzig, Jiahui Lei, Fei-Fei Li, Ken Goldberg, Jitendra Malik, Pieter Abbeel, Yuke Zhu, Danfei Xu, Jim Fan, and Trevor Darrell.

 It is available as [arXiv:2606.17055](https://arxiv.org/abs/2606.17055).
-The project page is [tactile-rex.github.io](https://tactile-rex.github.io/), and the code is released at [ZhuoyangLiu2005/T-Rex](https://github.com/ZhuoyangLiu2005/T-Rex).
-The public dataset is on Hugging Face as [zekaiwang/trex_dataset](https://huggingface.co/datasets/zekaiwang/trex_dataset).
+The project page is [tactile-rex.github.io](https://tactile-rex.github.io/), the code is released at [ZhuoyangLiu2005/T-Rex](https://github.com/ZhuoyangLiu2005/T-Rex), and the dataset is on Hugging Face as [zekaiwang/trex_dataset](https://huggingface.co/datasets/zekaiwang/trex_dataset).

-## Problem and Motivation
+## Core Argument

-Humans rely heavily on touch for dexterous manipulation.
-Turning a thin page, sliding a card out of a slot, squeezing toothpaste, handling a fragile egg, or opening a lock all require fast closed-loop reactions to contact, force, slip, and deformation.
+Many VLA policies can interpret instructions and visual context, but contact-rich dexterity often fails at a shorter time scale.
+Turning a page, extracting a card, squeezing toothpaste, handling an egg, or opening a lock requires quick reactions to force, slip, deformation, and contact geometry.
+Those signals are local and high-frequency, and the useful correction may need to happen before a slower visual policy replans.

-Most current VLA policies are still vision-heavy.
-They may use language and images well, but tactile feedback is often missing, encoded statically, or added as a simple extra observation channel.
-That is not enough for contact-rich dexterity because touch is different from vision in two ways:

-- tactile signals are high-frequency and local;
-- useful tactile responses often need to happen inside an action chunk, before the slower visual policy replans.

-T-Rex targets this frequency mismatch.
-It keeps slow visuomotor planning for semantic task progress, then adds a fast tactile refinement path for contact-level correction.
+T-Rex addresses this frequency mismatch directly.
+It keeps a slow visual-language-action pathway for task progress and adds a fast tactile pathway for contact-level refinement.
+The result is a policy whose control loop is shaped by the sensing modality: vision carries broad context; touch adjusts the action when the physical interaction changes.

-## Dataset
+## Dataset and Training Recipe

-The **T-Rex Dataset** is a tactile-synchronized bimanual dexterous manipulation dataset collected on a real robot.
-The full dataset described in the paper contains:

-- **100 hours** of teleoperation data;
-- **7700+ trajectories**;
-- **22 motor primitives**;
-- **200+ daily objects**;
-- synchronized RGB, tactile, robot state, action, and language data.
+The **T-Rex Dataset** is collected on a fixed-base **Dexmate Vega-1** robot with two **Sharpa Wave** dexterous hands.
+The setup uses a head camera, two wrist cameras, five fingertip tactile sensors per hand, tactile force vectors, tactile deformation maps, Manus gloves, and VIVE trackers.
+The full dataset described in the paper contains **100 hours** of teleoperation, **7700+ trajectories**, **22 motor primitives**, **200+ daily objects**, and synchronized RGB, tactile, robot-state, action, and language streams.
 The public release currently contains about **50 hours** and **5400+ trajectories** in **LeRobot v3.0** format.

-The robot platform is a fixed-base **Dexmate Vega-1** with two **Sharpa Wave** dexterous hands.
-The setup uses:

-- one ZED X Mini head camera;
-- two ZED X One S wrist cameras;
-- five fingertip tactile sensors per hand;
-- per-fingertip tactile force vectors;
-- tactile deformation maps;
-- Manus gloves and VIVE trackers for teleoperation.

-The released dataset includes head and wrist RGB videos, joint states and targets, raw tactile images, tactile deformation fields, and estimated 6D fingertip wrenches.

-This dataset design matters because it does not only collect full task demonstrations.
-It deliberately covers elementary motor primitives and object interactions, so mid-training can teach the model contact-rich building blocks that transfer to later tasks.
+The data is designed for more than task cloning.
+By covering elementary motor primitives and object interactions, it gives the model reusable contact-rich building blocks during robot mid-training.
+The training recipe has three stages: first, the latent and action experts inherit broad visuomotor priors from EgoScale-style pretraining on **22,889 hours** of egocentric human video; second, robot mid-training on the T-Rex Dataset aligns those priors with bimanual actions and synchronized tactile feedback; third, task-specific post-training adapts the model with about **100 demonstrations** per downstream task.
+The recipe suggests that tactile reactivity can be learned efficiently in a dedicated robot stage, after large-scale visual pretraining.

-## Model Overview
+## Variable-Rate MoT

-T-Rex uses a **Mixture-of-Transformer-Experts** architecture with three experts:
+The model uses a **Mixture-of-Transformer-Experts** policy with three experts:

 | Expert | Role | Rate |
 |---|---|---|